 Medicare Advantage in Iowa

 Medicare beneficiaries can choose to get their coverage through private Medicare Advantage plans, or directly from the federal government via Original Medicare.
 Medicare Advantage plans are offered by private insurers, so plan availability varies from one area to another.
 Although most areas of the country do have Medicare Advantage plans available in 2019, Taylor County in Iowa does not (residents of Taylor County must use Original Medicare instead).
-The other 98 counties in the state have between two and 20 Medicare Advantage plans available for purchase.
+The other 98 counties in the state have between three and 18 Medicare Advantage plans available for purchase.
 The Iowa Medicare Advantage buyer’s guide shows premiums and coverage areas for each of the insurers that offer Advantage plans in the state.

 The popularity of Medicare Advantage enrollment varies from one state to another.
 In Minnesota and Hawaii, nearly half of the Medicare population is enrolled in Advantage plans, whereas only 1 percent of Alaska Medicare beneficiaries have Advantage plans (and those are via employer-sponsored coverage, as there are no Medicare Advantage plans available for individuals to purchase in Alaska).